JackBTochner/roguelite/README.md

 will do the same with feathers and clippers.
 After all the materials are made, if they left all the made materials on the work bench, then all they need to do to overlap the materials and drag the hammer to make the pen.
 Double click on items to obtain them.

+### Currency systen

+#### Modular

+The world currency that customers use to pay for their goods.
+Modular can also be used to upgrade the hub (shop).
+The shop can be upgraded with aesthetic changes (e.g different coloured wallpaper and flooring).
+The shop can also be upgraded so that the pen making game play can be made easier.

+Obtainability:

+• Making correct items for customers (some customers will pay anyways depending on the customer and your relationship with them)

+• Herbert the bear

+• Completing levels

+#### Fish

+Fish can be used for Herbert the bear to purchase his shop items.
+He has a variety stall of items including Modulars, Power-ups (boons) and enemy drops.

+Obtainability:

+• Destroying crates that are spawned around the world.

+• Completing a level around the Yarra will have a 40% chance of dropping fish at the end of it.

+#### Enemy drops

+Colour Pigments: Blue, black, green, yellow, purple, red, pink.

+Materials: Plastic, Wood, Aluminium, Feathers, lead.

 ## Brand Identity